microsoft/qsharp-runtime/documentation/experimental-simulators.md

 By default, `.simulate_noise()` will assume an ideal error model (that is, no noise).
 To configure a particular error model, use the `qsharp.experimental.get_noise_model` and `qsharp.experimental.set_noise_model` functions to get and set the current noise model for the experimental simulators.
 Each error model is represented as a dictionary from intrinsic operation names to objects representing the errors in those intrinsic operations.

 For open systems simulation, error channels can be represented by [QuTiP](https://qutip.org/) `Qobj` objects encoding superoperators.

-> **Known limitation**: Currently, error channels for stabilizer simulation must be specified manually by their JSON serialization.